spectrocloud/librarium/docs/docs-content/clusters/edge/hardware-requirements.md

 To operate VMO on edge clusters, the CPUs of the constituent Edge hosts must have the following virtualization technologies.

-- Intel: Intel Virtualization Technology for x86 (VT-d) / Intel Virtualization Technology for Directed I/O (VT-x)
+- Intel: Intel Virtualization Technology for x86 (VT-d) or Intel Virtualization Technology for Directed I/O (VT-x)
 - AMD: AMD Virtualization (AMD-V)

 For more information, refer to [Virtual Machine Orchestrator](../../vm-management/vm-management.md).